 Your program coordinator and academic advisor can both help you map out your plan for completing the coursework.

-The MAT program is comprised of two supervised field experiences: a 2-day/week practicum and a full-time internship.
+The program is comprised of two supervised field experiences: a two-day/week practicum and a full-time internship.
 In both the practicum and full time internship, students work side-by-side with an experienced classroom teacher.
-With guidance, MAT students practice managing the classroom as well as planning and implementing lessons.
+With guidance, students practice managing the classroom as well as planning and implementing lessons.
 There are also course-related field experiences throughout the program.

-MAT students can intern in Hillsborough and County only.
-Guest internships are not allowed for students accepted into the MAT program.
+Students can only intern in Hillsborough County Public Schools.
+Guest internships are not allowed for students accepted into the program.

 The state of Florida requires that all elementary classroom teachers are endorsed to work with English Speakers of Other Languages (ESOL).
-The ESOL endorsement is a three-course sequence that is embedded in the credit hours of the MAT program.
-All MAT program participants will graduate with an ESOL endorsement as part of their degree program.
+The ESOL endorsement is a three-course sequence that is embedded in the credit hours of the program.
+All students will graduate with an ESOL endorsement as part of their degree program.